 Picture it.
 Sicily.
 1922.
 A beautiful young peasant girl heads off to market to buy a loaf of bread and some fish for dinner.
 The sun warms the cobble streets.
 The sounds and smells of the oceanside village dance down the narrow lane, filling an innocent heart with carefree dreams of romance and adventure.
 You there?
 Well that’s probably the nicest image you will have in your head for the rest of the story.
 Because nothing that happens next has anything to do with her.
 Or Sicily.

 Now picture this: San Jose, Costa Rica, 1996.
 Two barely twenty-something, hard-drinking bumpkins arrive in the city, set to party in celebration of your author’s day of birth.
 The night will go down in personal history as miraculous.
 Miraculous that nobody died, got arrested (for too long), or woke up shanghaied and enslaved in a Colombian cocaine-factory.

-At police headquarters my good buddy, who speaks absolutely none of the local language, is escorted to a terrifyingly dirty third-world cell while I sit in the front office, emphasizing in very rudimentary Spanish, an imagined set of rights that I clearly don’t have.
-After a short time we are released with now very light wallets and a thirst for more liquor and more trouble.
+At police headquarters, my good buddy, who speaks absolutely none of the local language, is escorted to a terrifyingly dirty third-world cell, while I sit in the front office, emphasizing, in very rudimentary Spanish, an imagined set of rights that I clearly don’t have.
+After a short time we're released, with now very light wallets and a thirst for more liquor and more trouble.
 To the next Tequila bar.
 Oh, don’t ask why.
 Oh don't ask why.
 We drink, and drink, and drink.
 And forget.